Skip to content

 }

 The VM sends a DHCPDISCOVER from 0.0.0.0 on virbr0.
-That’s not the loopback interface, and 0.0.0.0 is not in 192.168.1.0/24. nftables drops it. dnsmasq never sees the request.
+That traffic does not match the loopback rule, and 0.0.0.0 is not in 192.168.1.0/24, so nftables drops it before dnsmasq sees the request.

 # Runtime (immediate)